FredHutch/Oncoscape/INSTALL.md

 npm install
 ```

-After the node modules are installed, you'll need to install the rstats library with node-gyp as folllows:
+After the node modules are installed, you'll need to install the rstats library with node-gyp as follows:

 ```
 cd /<path>/Oncoscape/rstats